Long Duration Energy Storage Working Group

 The Long Duration Energy Storage Ecosystem

-The long duration energy storage ecosystem: includes key components of the supply chain as well as important ecosystem forces.
+The long duration energy storage ecosystem: Includes key components of the supply chain as well as important ecosystem forces.
 The ecosystem forces include market, policy, local and global factors that will influence the long-term success of the LDES industry.
 LDES is any system that can store energy for ten or more hours.
 It is a diverse technology class with a range of potential system types, including electrochemical, mechanical, chemical, and thermal energy storage.
 The first year of the LDES working group is focused on electrochemical and mechanical LDES.

 More on Long Duration Energy Storage